usemobile/TemplateProject/README.md

 ProjectTemplate requires iOS 10.0 or above, Xcode 10.0 or above and is compatibile with Swift 4/5.
 <br>

+## ✨ Features
+List here the features - what your lib has to offer
+* Feature 01
+* Feature 02
+* Feature 03

 ## 📲 Installation
 ### Installation Guide 1
 Add here an installation guide.